How Rotherham abuse survivor Sammy Woodhouse is moving on with new ‘safe space’ cafe

 "This is nothing to do with CSE, although obviously if people want to talk to me about that then I will listen, but this is unrelated to that, this is part of my new life," Sammy said.

-As well as simply being a nice cafe, it is intended to be a safe place for young people to visit, offering an alternative to being out on the streets.
-Opening hours are extended to 10pm on Friday, Saturday and Sunday.
+Opening hours of the café are extended to 10pm on Friday, Saturday and Sunday.

 Sammy’s sister Rachel Williams, 36, said: "Sammy has worked very hard to get where she is today, it is heartbreaking to have witnessed the journey she has been on but I am so proud of her and how far she has come after so much hard work.